olnor18/mukube/README.md

 To run the generated OS in qemu use:

-`runqemu wic ovmf genericx86-64 nographic qemuparams="-m 6000 -smp 4" `
+`runqemu wic ovmf mukube nographic qemuparams="-m 6000 -smp 4" `

 To generate a testable image run: